 How much does residency cost?

 The non-refundable residency fee varies by program.
-It covers lunches and dinners, as well as special events and programming offered during residency.
-These are all opportunities for continued networking and community-building as you gather with peers and faculty in venues outside of the classrooms.
-There will also be a technology fee.
-Your program director can provide specifics about both.
+It covers special events and programming offered during residency.
+These are all opportunities for continued networking and community-building as you gather with peers and faculty in venues outside of the classroom.

 What happens when I arrive on campus?